noxtgm/obsidian-deepdark/README.md

 * Download the latest [release](https://github.com/noxtgm/deepdark/releases)
 * Extract the `deepdark` folder
-* Open your Obsidian settings → Appearance → Click on the folder icons next to `Themes`
+* Open your Obsidian settings → Appearance → click on the folder icon next to `Themes`
 * Drag and drop `deepdark` into Obsidian's `.themes` folder
+* Choose `deepdark` as your Obsidian theme in the Appearance tab

 ## 📄 License